 We helped prevent the daily transport of millions of gallons of explosive crude oil on trains through the Columbia River Gorge

 The production boom in the Bakken oil fields of North Dakota has resulted in an explosion of oil train traffic throughout the United States.
-Since September 2012, oil train traffic in the Gorge has gone from zero to 60 million gallons per week.
+Since September 2012, oil train traffic in the Gorge has gone from zero to a high of 60 million gallons per week.

 Multiple proposals to build oil terminals in the Pacific Northwest, including what would be the nation’s largest oil terminal at the Port of Vancouver, WA, would result in an additional 100-plus oil trains rolling through the Columbia Gorge weekly, posing an unacceptable risk to communities and the environment.

 As of the spring of 2018, all of the new oil terminal proposals in the Northwest have been defeated, thanks to the dedication and commitment of our partners, activists and volunteers.
 The largest proposal was the Vancouver Energy project located on the banks of the Columbia River at the Port of Vancouver, WA.
 This crude oil by rail terminal would have been the largest in North America, resulting in 15 million gallons of crude oil per day traveling through the Columbia River Gorge National Scenic Area in dangerous rail cars.
 Washington Governor Jay Inslee denied the project due to unacceptable risk to public safety and the environment.

 Those other proposed terminals included: three in Grays Harbor (Westway, Imperium, and U.S. Development); a proposal from Shell in Anacortes; and a smaller facility in Vancouver called NuStar.
 Four existing refineries throughout Washington continue to pursue oil export plans, but the main threat of new terminal proposals, particularly the one by Tesoro in Vancouver, have been defeated.